opendesigndev/open-design-text-renderer/docs/overflow_policy.md

 Overflow policy describes text visiblity in case it overflows its frame.
 Note that this **only applicable to frames of 'FIXED' type**.

-Overflow policy types in Octopus3+ and 'Textify':
+Overflow policy types in Octopus3+ and 'Text Renderer':

 - `NO_OVERFLOW` (Sketch)
 - `CLIP_LINE` (XD, Photoshop, Illustrator?)